Immunisation support

 Immunisation providers can contact the Boorloo PHU team to request support for Aboriginal families.

-A cold chain breach occurs when vaccine storage temperatures deviate outside the recommended range of +2°C to +8°C. The optimal storage temperature for vaccines is +5°C.
+A cold chain breach (CCB) occurs when vaccine storage temperatures deviate outside the recommended range of +2°C to +8°C. The optimal storage temperature for vaccines is +5°C.

 The following breaches must be reported to Boorloo PHU: